aws-observability/aws-otel-java-instrumentation/RELEASING.md

-Once the GitHub workflow completes, go to Github [release page](https://github.com/aws-observability/aws-otel-java-instrumentation/releases), and find the generated draft release to write release notes about the new release and add release notes.
+Once the GitHub workflow completes, go to Github [release page](https://github.com/aws-observability/aws-otel-java-instrumentation/releases), and find the generated draft release to write release notes about the new release.

 You can use `git log upstream/v$MAJOR.$((MINOR-1)).x..upstream/v$MAJOR.$MINOR.x --graph --first-parent` or the Github [compare tool](https://github.com/open-telemetry/opentelemetry-java/compare/)